*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Have you ever been playing on your Nintendo Switch and thought about what would happen if you were banned?
 Maybe someone you know was recently banned and you want to know what is going to happen to them.

 Well, in this article, we will go over everything you need to know about being banned on the Nintendo Switch.

 So what happens if Nintendo bans you on the Switch?

 When Nintendo bans you on the Switch it means that you can no longer use the Nintendo Switch Online service.
-When your Switch is banned you cannot download games, update games, or play online with your Switch.
+When your Switch is banned you cannot download games, get firmware updates, get game updates, or have any online use.

 If you want to know more about the Nintendo Switch and what you can get banned for, you will want to keep reading.
 You can also check out this video to see what you can get banned for on the Switch.

 Want to take your Nintendo Switch to the next level?
 Then check out this Nintendo Switch accessory bundle by clicking here.

 Do you love your Switch but want to stand out from everyone else with the same model?
 Then look no further than this custom Joy-Con grip.